algoneer/algoneer/docs/source/getting_started.rst

 objects.
 A Model is an :class:`~algoneer.algorithm.Algorithm` that has been trained with a specific :class:`~algoneer.dataset.DataSet`.

-To get started we need to install Algoneer, which we can do using pip.
+To get started we need to install Algoneer.

 .. note::